davestewart/axios-actions/README.md

 })
 ```

-For object configuration, the class is configured to use `GET` for `index` and `read` and `POST` for everything else.
+For object configuration, the class is configured to use `GET` for `index` / `read` and `POST` for everything else.
 If you want to override these defaults, indicate the correct HTTP method within the URL string:

 ```js
 { update: 'PATCH posts/update/:id' }